Suryanshsingh123s/Chatbot/README.md

 "react-router-dom"
 "react-scripts"
-the command  to do so is : 'npm i <sript name>' if any libraries/Modules/Scripts are missing kindly check out the package.json
+the command  to do so is : 'npm i <sript name>'

+if any libraries/Modules/Scripts are missing kindly check out the package.json

 To Add option in Chatbot Message changes to be done in config.js and Options.jsx file

 To to read the user input in Chatbot Message changes to be done in MessageParser.js

 To show response in Chatbot Message changes to be done in ActionProvider.js

 To change the Icon / logo changes to be done in BotAvatar.jsx

+It can be futher developed by integration of AI